-The term "CV # 300 - procedure" means the "pseudo-programming" of CV # 300, which allows the modification of the currently loaded sound projects during normal operation, in relation to:
+The term "CV # 300 - procedure" means the "pseudo-programming" of CV # 300, which allows the modification of the currently loaded sound project during normal operation, in relation to:

-- the selection of sound samples within the various sound groups (i.e. " short whistle"), if it is a "sound collection" (which has several sound samples in some of its sound groups) or a "normal" sound project with several sound samples it certain groups. - the volume and the sound loop behavior for individual sounds; for example, this determines how loud the whisite blows in relation to the volume of the driving sounds (i.e. chuff beats).
+- the selection of sound samples within the various sound groups (i.e. " short whistle"), if it is a "sound collection" (which has several sound samples in some of its sound groups) or a "normal" sound project with several sound samples in certain groups. - the volume and the sound loop behavior of individual sounds; for example, setting the whistle volume different to the driving sound volume (i.e. chuff beats).